Pathways to Achieving Completion and Equity (PACE) Project

 ʔaʔk̓ʷustəƞáwt̓xʷ House of Learning (Peninsula College Longhouse)

-An Indigenous Medicine Garden Trail Loop is being designed to run alongside the ʔaʔk̓ʷustəƞáwt̓xʷ House of Learning (Longhouse) and behind the facility into an on-campus wetlands nature area.
+An Indigenous Medicine Garden Trail Loop is being designed to run alongside the ʔaʔk̓ʷustəƞáwt̓xʷ House of Learning, Peninsula College Longhouse, and behind the facility into an on-campus wetlands nature area.
 An amphitheater-style seating area with a demonstration kitchen and a salmon pit will be installed to create a lecture and demonstration area for traditional Native medicinal plant/cooking demonstrations and other active learning opportunities.

-Landmark directory signs will be installed that reflect the cultural heritage of the six tribal nations the college serves.
-Each sign will include the word “welcome” in each of the five Indigenous languages of the area tribes.
+Landmark directory signs will be installed that reflect the partnerships between Peninsula College and six local tribal nations: Hoh, Quileute, Makah, Port Gamble S'Klallam, Jamestown S'Klallam, and Lower Elwha Klallam, that collaborated to build the ʔaʔk̓ʷustəƞáwt̓xʷ House of Learning, Peninsula College Longhouse, as the first Longhouse in the nation build on a community college campus.
+Each sign will include the word “welcome” in the three Indigenous languages of the area tribes.
 The signs will be placed at the points of entry around the campus and will include arrows pointing students and visitors to all of the major buildings on campus.
 A similar sign will be installed at the entry to the Forks campus.
 The first wayfinding sign is expected to be installed by September, 2021.

 Peninsula College has utilized Title III funds to purchase three KIC Click Scanners, which enable quick scanning of print materials to PDF, image file, audio file, or a fully accessible OCR document compatible with screen reader technology.
 The KIC scanner is located in the library on the Port Angeles campus and is accessible to students, staff, and faculty.
 KIC scanners are also located at the Port Townsend and Forks campuses.